 - Reference their behavior.
 If your prospect is opening and reading your emails, you can use that information in your follow-up emails.
 “I noticed that you read my last email and wonder if we could follow up with a call tomorrow.”

 - Craft your followup emails carefully.
 Your followup emails should be crafted just as carefully as your initial email.
 Don’t simply regurgitate what you said in the first email.
 Be just as compelling, interesting, and relevant in your followup emails as you are in your first email.

 Cold emailing is not just a task, it’s an essential investment in your success.
 So, it should come as no surprise that it takes work to do it well.
 Put in the time to create compelling outreach emails that get inside the heads of your target audience.
 Make a serious effort to craft an irresistible subject line and first sentence.
 And write powerful body copy.

 It’s well worth the effort.

-Done right, cold email outreach can generate huge results, so don’t wait any longer to start producing highly effective cold emails.
+Done right, cold email outreach can generate huge results, so don’t wait any longer.
+If you need a head start, look at our highly effective cold email templates, which you can customize to your needs.
 You can begin today by using GMass to personalize your approach as you reach and follow up with your carefully selected prospects.